aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/enable-automatic-restart.md

 If you experience an Apache Kafka® Connect connector failure, restarting automatically the task is generally not recommended.
-Perform a proper investigation on the problem\'s cause before attempting the restart to avoid experiencing similar problems in the future.
+Perform a proper investigation on the problem's cause before attempting the restart to avoid experiencing similar problems in the future.
 However, sometimes a task can fail due to a rare problem like the dedicated node going out of memory due to a huge surge of data; in such cases, the automatic task